soabase/soabase-halva/FAQ.md

 @CaseClass public interface Client{Name name()}
 ```

-In the aboce, the "name" field in Client will be of type `NameCase` in the generated ClientCase class
+In the above the "name" field in Client will be of type `NameCase` in the generated ClientCase class